effectai/developer-docs/docs/quickstart/README.md

 ### Creating package.json

-When you are inside of your project directory, initialize npm or yarn. either one will help you to create a `package.json`.
+When you are inside of your project directory, initialize npm or yarn.
+Either one will help you to create a `package.json`.

 <code-group>
 <code-block title="NPM">